Office of Ethnic Minority Affairs

 Call for Nominations for the Henry Tomes Awards for the Advancement of Ethnic Minority Psychology

 The Tomes Awards, named in honor of one of the leaders and pioneers of ethnic minority psychology, are awarded biennially at the National Multicultural Conference and Summit.
 The awards are funded by the member associations of the Council of National Psychological Associations for the Advancement of Ethnic Minority Interests (CNPAAEMI).
-The winners of the 2015 CNPAAEMI Henry Tomes Awards will each receive an award trophy and a cash honorarium of $500.00 that will be presented during the opening reception of the National Multicultural Conference and Summit in Atlanta, Georgia, January 2015.
-The deadline for nominations is October 6, 2014.
+The winners of the 2015 CNPAAEMI Henry Tomes Awards will each receive an award trophy and a cash honorarium of $500.00 that will be presented during the opening reception of the National Multicultural Conference and Summit in Atlanta, Ga., January 2015.
+The deadline for nominations is Oct.
+6, 2014.